 - require an exempt charity to change its name

-- open a statutory inquiry (only at the request of the principal regulator)
+- open a statutory inquiry at the request of the principal regulator

 - order someone to give it information or documents in their possession

-- use its protective powers to suspend or remove trustees, freeze bank accounts etc
+- use its protective powers to suspend or remove trustees, freeze bank accounts and so on

-- give directions concerning dormant bank accounts belonging to a charity or trustees that can no longer be traced
+- give directions about dormant charity bank accounts where the charity or its trustees cannot be traced

-- make an order to direct a trustee who has acted while disqualified under the Charities Act to repay any sums received from the charity during the period of disqualification
+- order a disqualified trustee to repay any sums received from the charity whilst disqualified

-- obtain the consent of the court or the Commission before incurring expenditure in preparing or promoting a bill in Parliament
+- incurring expenditure in preparing or promoting a Bill in Parliament

-The trustees of an exempt charity may apply to the Commission for an order or a scheme.
-The order or scheme may amend, modify or (in the case of a scheme) replace the charity’s governing document where there is no other provision for the changes to be made (eg by statutory instrument or by the trustees themselves).
+Exempt charities can apply to the Commission for an order or scheme to modify or replace the charity’s governing document.
+The Commission will only make orders or schemes where there is no other provision for changes to be made.

 Official Custodian for charities

-Exempt charities can ask the Commission to make an order to vest land in the Official Custodian for charities.
+All exempt charities can ask the Commission to make an order to vest title to land in the Official Custodian for charities.

 Common investment and common deposit funds